 As short term investments are often less risky than long term investments, this also comes with a lower rate of return.
 Don’t forget, the ‘Risk vs Reward’ model dictates that the more risk we take, the higher the returns we should receive.

 As we briefly noted earlier, those investing in short term financial products will typically have different goals to those investing in long term investment vehicles.
-For example, those investing in long term products such as stocks and shares will usually do so because they are looking to grow their money in the long-run.
+For example, those investing in long term products such as stocks or real estate will usually do so because they are looking to grow their money in the long-run.

 By this, we mean that they might be saving for their retirement, or to grow enough money to put their children through college.
 Either way, the long term investor will potentially be looking at holding their portfolio for many decades.